ElementsProject/lightning/doc/lightningd-config.5.md

 * **message-padding**=*BOOL*

-  Normally `connectd` will send extra bytes to peers to make messages uniform length.
-Some implementations don't accept these extra bytes: if we can't detect them, this option sets to `false` will disable it.
+  If `message-padding=true`, connectd will send extra bytes to peers to make messages uniform length.
+This defaults to false because some deployed implementations reject the no-reply pings used for padding.

 * **tor-service-password**=*PASSWORD*